 Barbara Palmer is deputy editor at Convene.

-PCMA has created a Coronavirus web page to help event professionals find reliable information about the outbreak and to share events industry-related resources to ensure they are prepared.
+PCMA has created a COVID-19 resources page to help event professionals find reliable information about the outbreak and to share events industry-related resources to ensure they are prepared.